top of page

 Naginata of Kamakura & Nanbokuchō periods

-Synopsis: In the beginning would be a brief introduction about naginata polearm, overall history throughout ages up to modern day, some terminology, naginata use in history etc. Quite general information in the beginning.
-The main point would be surviving original naginata from Kamakura & Nanbokuchō periods, focusing on the reference examples in the presentation.
+Synopsis: Brief introduction about naginata polearms, overall history throughout the ages up to modern day, some terminology, naginata use in history etc. Review of surviving original naginata from Kamakura & Nanbokuchō periods, focusing on the reference examples in the presentation.

-We are delighted that this year one of the presentations will be on the subject of polishing.
-It will go in to detail about the process and intricacies involved.
-This is not a do it yourself guide; it is a clear demonstration of why polishing should only be carried out by a qualified artisan.
+The process and intricacies involved in polishing Japanese swords.
+This is not a ‘do it yourself guide’ but a clear demonstration of why polishing should only be carried out by a qualified artisan.
+Accompanied by video examples of the process.

 Notes relating to the educational programme: